 It is hereby declared to be the policy of the City of Watsonville that strikes by firefighters are not in the public interest and should be prohibited, and that a method should be adopted for peacefully and equitably resolving disputes that might otherwise lead to such strikes.

-If any firefighter employed by the City of Watsonville willfully engages in a strike against the City, said employee shall be dismissed from his or her employment and may not be reinstated or returned to City employment except as a new employee.
-No officer, board, council or commission shall have the power to grant amnesty to any employee charged with engaging in a strike against the City.
+If any firefighter employed by the City of Watsonville willfully engages in a strike against the City, said employee shall be dismissed from employment and may not be reinstated or returned to City employment except as a new employee.
+No officer, board, council or commission shall have the power to grant amnesty to any firefighter charged with engaging in a strike against the City.

 The City, through its duly authorized representatives, shall negotiate in good faith with the recognized fire department employee organization on all matters relating to the wages, hours, and other terms and conditions of City employment, including the establishment of procedures for the resolution of grievances submitted by either employee organization over the interpretation or application of any negotiated agreement including a provision for binding arbitration of those grievances.
 Unless and until agreement is reached through negotiations between the City and the recognized employee organization for the fire department or a determination is made through the arbitration procedure hereinafter provided no existing benefit or condition of employment for the members of the fire department bargaining unit shall be eliminated or changed, except as to individual employee discipline.